Awards

 The nomination dossier will be comprised of a nomination letter of no more than 5 pages in length (Arial 10 point or Times 11 point; 1 inch margins) that addresses the impact of the research, productivity and community involvement (if applicable).
 The dossier should also include a CV/resume (no more than 10 pages).

-The nomination dossier should be sent as a single .pdf file to Ksenija Glusac (glusac@uic.edu).
+The nomination dossier should be sent as a single .pdf file to Amanda Morris (ajmorris@vt.edu).
 Please enter “I-APS Award Nomination - [Last name of nominee]” as the subject line.
-The deadline for submission is September 1, 2023.
-We plan to make announcements not later than September 21, 2023.
+The deadline for submission is November 16, 2025.
+Announcements are anticipated for January 2026.

 I-APS Award in Photochemistry